dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 Backtracking is a general algorithm for finding all (or some) solutions to some computational problems, notably constraint satisfaction problems, that
 14 KB (1,938 words) - 21:40, 7 December 2018

-Sudoku solving algorithms
-solution.
-Players and investigators may use a wide range of computer algorithms to solve Sudokus, study their properties, and make new puzzles, including
-14 KB (1,683 words) - 10:36, 27 March 2019

 Bentley–Ottmann algorithm
 In computational geometry, the Bentley–Ottmann algorithm is a sweep line algorithm for listing all crossings in a set of line segments, i.e. it finds
 23 KB (3,260 words) - 13:09, 28 February 2019